 6 key smart lock features to consider

 The top smart locks all have a few things in common.
 With that in mind, I’m listing some of the features you want to consider when deciding which smart lock will fit your home and lifestyle the best.
-So, look through these factors to see which are the most important to you before making a purchase.
+So, look through these factors to see which are the most important to you before making a purchase.1.
+How long is the battery life?

 You are almost certainly familiar with WiFi and Bluetooth.
 However, if Z-Wave or Zigbee are new to you, the easiest explanation is that they are wireless protocols—or languages— for your smart devices that are ideal for home automations.
 (You can learn more about both technologies here.)